A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Related Work

 \subsection{Active Learning}

-Active learning is a machine learning framework that identifies under-represented scenarios in labelled data and interactively queries an annotator~\citep{cohn1996active}.
-This framework employs an acquisition function to select the most beneficial data points for querying.
-This function estimates the potential improvement in performance resulting from an observed label.
-These functions typically depend on prediction uncertainty~\citep{houlsby2011bayesian}, data space coverage~\citep{sener2017geometric}, variance reduction~\citep{johansson2007importance}, or topic popularity~\citep{iovine2022popularal}.
+Active learning is a machine learning framework that pinpoints scenarios in data that lack representation and interactively queries a designated annotator for labels~\citep{cohn1996active}.
+The framework uses an acquisition function to identify the most beneficial data points for querying.
+Such a function estimates how performance can improve following the labelling of data.
+Functions of this kind often rely on various factors, such as prediction uncertainty~\citep{houlsby2011bayesian}, data space coverage~\citep{sener2017geometric}, variance reduction~\citep{johansson2007importance}, or topic popularity~\citep{iovine2022popularal}.

 Active learning approaches can be categorised into stream-based and pool-based~\citep{settles2009active}.
 Stream-based setups are usually employed when data creation and labelling occur simultaneously.
 In contrast, pool-based approaches separate these steps, operating under the assumption that an unlabelled data pool is available.